mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 You ask it to lay out a plan for tackling the unknowns.

-Let’s go back to that earlier prompt:
+Remember how the earlier prompt about the creative writing assignment ended:

-> *“I want to give you the right prompt for a creative writing assignment for my students.
-I want to encourage originality, but give enough scaffolding for students who get stuck easily, but I’m not sure how much to specify or how open-ended to keep it.
-Can you help me figure that out?”*
+> *“Can you help me figure that out?”*

-That prompt sets the model up to walk you through the tradeoffs — a slow uncovering.
+That sets the model up to walk you through the tradeoffs — a slow uncovering.
 That’s useful.
-But here’s what a gameplan-style pivot might look like instead:
+But a gameplan-style pivot might ended like this instead:

-> *“I want to design a creative writing assignment that encourages originality but still provides enough scaffolding for students who get stuck easily.
-I’m unsure how much to specify versus how open-ended to keep it.
-Before we decide anything, map out a clear plan for how we could approach this — what questions to answer, what decisions to make, and in what order.
+> *“Before we decide anything, map out a clear plan for how we could approach this — what questions to answer, what decisions to make, and in what order.
 I’ll weigh in as we go.”*

 That’s a different move.
 You’re still working through the details one at a time — but this time, the model lays out a roadmap first.
 You get to see the thinking upfront.
 You can revise it, skip steps, add your own, or go straight to the part that matters most.